“A Widow and Her Friends” by Charles Dana Gibson

 In this piece, a young man is awkwardly attempting to flirt with a beautiful and iconic woman known as a “Gibson Girl”.
 The woman is dressed in widow’s attire, signaling the recent death of her husband.
 Her mother is alarmed at the obvious attention her daughter is receiving so soon after her husband’s death.
 As the title suggests, the young woman’s father is not as concerned.

-Gibson also published this image in a standalone book titled A Widow and Her Friends in 1901.
+Gibson also published this image in a standalone book titled A Widow and Her Friends in 1901, which can be viewed in its entirety here.
 This book was his sixth publication of his Gibson Girl work in a portfolio and included 84 black and white illustrations following the story of a recent widower.
 He illustrated aspects of the woman’s journey as she progresses from mourning the recent death of her husband to the recovery of her independence.
 Interestingly, Gibson’s women are frequently depicted as much more intelligent than their male companions.
 The men are often goofy and clumsy, trying their hardest to get the women’s attention and approval.
 Many of Gibson’s illustrations were able to show a range of emotion and activity seen in everyday life with such ease.

 The Gibson Girl was created to represent the idealized independent and beautiful American women of the new twentieth century.
 Gibson’s creation was extremely popular and remained so for almost 20 years.
 The Gibson Girl was tall, slender, with a very small waist and curvy hips, with hair piled high on her head in the fashionable bouffant of the day.
 She was very stylish, always wearing the newest fads, but was also athletic, and was often shown swimming and bicycling.
 After World War I, due to the changing social climate and women’s liberation movement, the popularity of the Gibson Girl started to fade.